Click on photo to begin

 Arapaho Peak, it is like journeying deep into the secrets of a nautilus shell

-The alpine meadow that lies at the end, Wheeler named "Garden of the Pinnacles".
+The alpine meadow that lies at the end, Wheeler named "Garden of the Pinnacles."

-There is a book in the making here; this much I have learned from a few of Wheeler's heirs.
+This much I have learned from a few of Wheeler's heirs.

 Early on in the twentieth century, when huge tunnel boring machinery was